kieransimkin/SmartNFTPortal/README.md

 This control, and the API in general is intended to be applicable to any UTXO blockchain - in particular if there's interest it may be ported to Bitcoin BRC20, and Ergo native tokens too.
 Currently, libcip54 provides the backend functionality for Cardano, but it would be a simple matter to port this library to other blockchains (the queries will just need to be tweaked for different chain indexers)

-If you make anything cool, feel free to send me some - my Adahandle is `$kieran`

 ### Installing

 ```bash